softneta/viewer-communication/README.md

 Parameter:

-- `labels` - Object of top or left additional labels and booleans for show/hide dicom labels.
+- `labels` - Object of top left or right labels and parameters to hide original dicom labels.

 Object example: